Local workers - Qualifications - Health Care and Social Assistance

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the qualifications of the Health Care and Social Assistance in the Gunnedah Shire in 2016 compared to Regional NSW shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the Health Care and Social Assistance in the Gunnedah Shire in 2016 compared to the Manufacturing workforce within Gunnedah Shire shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-Overall, 51.8% of the Health Care and Social Assistance held educational qualifications, and 22.3% had no qualifications, compared with 57.9% and 17.8% respectively for Regional NSW.
+Overall, 51.8% of the Health Care and Social Assistance held educational qualifications, and 22.3% had no qualifications, compared with 14.5% and 49.8% respectively for the Manufacturing workforce within Gunnedah Shire.

-The major differences between the qualifications held by the Health Care and Social Assistance workforce in the Gunnedah Shire and Regional NSW were:
+The major differences between the qualifications held by the Health Care and Social Assistance workforce in the Gunnedah Shire and the Manufacturing workforce were:

-- A larger percentage of local workers with Advanced Diploma or Diplomas (21.7% compared to 16.7%)
+- A larger percentage of local workers with Bachelor or Higher degrees (25.3% compared to 6.3%)

-- A larger percentage of local workers with Certificate Level, nfds (4.0% compared to 3.3%)
+- A smaller percentage of local workers with No qualifications (22.3% compared to 49.8%)